paulosuzart/paulosuzart.github.io/_posts/2025-01-05-trying-zig-http-client-and-json-parser.md

 I've completed the whole [Advent of Rust at Rustfinity](https://www.rustfinity.com/advent-of-rust) and all [Practices](https://www.rustfinity.com/practice/rust/challenges) they offer.
 These are language-focused content, as opposed to algorithm-related stuff.
 And, contrary to what people say, I had zero fights with the borrower checker all this time—not because I'm a [Rust](https://www.rust-lang.org/) ninja, but because I managed to get into the phase where you learn to do things the "Rust way."

-I'm actively promoting Rust and sharing articles ([mine](https://paulosuzart.github.io/blog/2024/11/30/rust-spa-with-sycamore/) and others), tooling, and more at work.
-Even though I know we will never get any Rust to production.
+I'm actively promoting Rust and sharing articles ([mine](https://paulosuzart.github.io/blog/2024/11/30/rust-spa-with-sycamore/) and others), tooling, etc., at work and with friends.
+Even though I know we will never get any Rust to production at the current company, sharing this knwoledge helps people have different takes on existing problems.

 It was essential to get this contact with Rust (for the second time; my first interaction dates back to 2015, as you can see [here](https://crates.io/crates/rust-pm/)) because it allowed me to have a baseline of programming low lever with guardrails versus programming low level without many guardrails in Zig.